sorenhl/DynamicwebGlimpse/README.md

-# DynamicwebGlimpse
+# Combining Glimpse and Dynamicweb

 Hi everyone, thank you for a nice Dynamicweb Tech Conference 2015.
-In this repository you find the files I used, as promised.
+In this repository you find the files I used for my presentation and i have also written a little guide below.
 If you have any questions or suggestions let me know.

 ## Installing Glimpse
 Note that the entire Web.config is included on GitHub